DataDog/documentation/content/en/opentelemetry/schema_semantics/service_entry_spans.md

 Datadog uses [service-entry spans][1] throughout the platform for features such as [Trace Metrics][2] and the [APM Trace Explorer][3].
 This convention is unique to Datadog, but can be mapped from the [`SpanKind`][4] attribute in OpenTelemetry by following the opt-in guide below.

 ## Opting in to the feature
-This feature has been released with OTel Collector Contrib v0.100.0 and Datadog Agent v7.53.0.
+This feature requires OTel Collector Contrib v0.100.0 or greater and Datadog Agent v7.53.0 or greater.
 To opt into the **public beta**, enable the config option depending on the ingestion path.

 {{< tabs >}}
 {{% tab "OTel Collector and Datadog Exporter" %}}